ryanwentzel/ryanlwentzel.com/collections/_posts/2020-05-03-brief-encouragement-to-gbc.md

 ---
-title: A Brief Encouragement to Grace Bible Church
+title: A Brief Encouragement to a Church Weary of Living in Lockdown
+subtitle: For those who are weary of living through lockdown
-date: 2020-05-02 13:00:00 -0700
+date: 2020-05-06 22:07:26 -0700
 excerpt: "Here we are.
 Another Sunday online.
 I think a word that captures how many of us feel lately is <i>weary</i>. <i>Weary</i> of bad news. <i>Weary</i> of isolation. <i>Weary</i> of economic fears. <i>Weary</i> of not gathering on the Lord’s Day.
 If that’s how you feel, you’re not alone.
 I feel it, too."
 featured_image: "https://d1yo597syf8yny.cloudfront.net/images/featured/empty-pews-01.jpg"
-published: false
 ---
 ![](https://d1yo597syf8yny.cloudfront.net/images/featured/empty-pews-01.jpg)

-*I offered the following encouragement to my (remote) congregation on Sunday.*
+*I offered the following encouragement to my congregation last Sunday at the beginning of the sermon video we recorded.*

 <hr class="cross" />